 Born in Milan in 1966, Gianluca Pacchioni discovered his life passion for art and metalsmithing when he moved to Paris in the nineties.
-There, he experimented and learnt the techniques of sculpting, forging and casting metals in a shared artists' studio at the Quai de la Gare.
-His experiments resulted in a first collection of iron sculptures and furniture, exhibited at the Vivendi gallery, Place des Vosges.
+There, he experimented and learned the techniques of sculpting, forging, and casting metals in a shared artists' studio at the Quai de la Gare.
+His experiments resulted in his first collection of iron sculptures and furniture, exhibited at the Vivendi Gallery, Place des Vosges.

 The artist then returned to his native Milan, opening his own studio in an eyedrops factory from the 1930s, working in tandem with Italian master-craftsmen from whom he has grown his own expertise.
 Pacchioni has continued to explore new materials ever since.
 Today his work has matured into a virtuous fusion of brass, bronze, iron, stones layered with different patinas, and poured liquid metals.